The Hollywood Ghosts of Roxbury Drive

 919 N. Roxbury Dr.

 This house was built in 1930 and was the home of Hedy Lamarr.
-It is 6,200 square feet and contains 7 bedrooms and 5 bathrooms.
-Lamarr lived in this house when it was basically brand new in the 1930s.
+It is six-thousand two-hundred square feet and contains seven bedrooms and five bathrooms.
+In addition, Lamarr lived in this house when it was basically brand new in the 1930s.

-Woody Allen shot a scene for Cafe Society in front of this house in 2016.
-The movie claimed it was Spencer Tracy’s house, but as stated previously he lived at 1023.
+Woody Allen shot a scene for his film Cafe Society in front of this house in 2016.
+Also, the movie claims it was Spencer Tracy’s house.
+However, as stated previously Tracy had lived at 1023 N. Roxbury Drive.

 The 800 Block of Roxbury Dr.